rkumar/zfm/README.md

 One example is "ft".
 After triggering the menu with MENU_KEY, "f" jumps to "File listing" and "t" shows a listing of files modified today.

 If you are editing many files, rather than press "v" each time for your EDITOR (in the File Operations menu), select "a" for auto-open and enter your editor name.
 Now whenever a text file is selected your editor will open it.
 For other kinds of files, go to Menu => Options and provide the application for major file types.

+Users of the autojump utility "z" (brew install z or see github rupa/z), can use MENU-k (backtick k) to see directories from their $HOME/.z database, type in a number to select, or press a couple of keys to drill down to the dir and press ENTER.

+Users of vim can use MENU-l or MENU-v, files from your $HOME/.viminfo will be displayed and can be selected. "l" allows single file selection, "v" allows multiple file selection.
+These 2 features allow you to very quickly jump to dirs or files with a couple of keystrokes.
+Users of other utilities such as autojump can configure reading dirs from their database in zfmdirs.

+If you wish to change the sort order of your listing, try MENU-s.
+To filter your listings to only files/dirs/links, recent files etc, try MENU-F.

+There are some interfaces to ack ag for viewing files containing some text.
+MENU-f and MENu-r give you the option to ack for this dir or recursively.
+File names can then be selected for viewing.

 ###Edge Cases:###